syl20bnr/spacemacs/DOCUMENTATION.md

 ## Content

-### Using contributions layers
+### Using configuration layers

-To use a contribution layer, add it to the `dotspacemacs-configuration-layers` variable of your `~/.spacemacs`.
+To use a configuration layer, add it to the `dotspacemacs-configuration-layers` variable of your `~/.spacemacs`.

 For instance to add the configuration layer of [RMS](#thank-you):